-When you see a participating Delta Dental provider, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
-Delta Dental will pay the participating Delta Dental providers directly.
+When you see a participating dental provider, this provider will file all claims for you directly with Delta Dental.
+Delta Dental pays such providers directly as long as you authorize direct reimbursement.

 You have to file a claim when you receive care from dentists or other providers or facilities not in the Plan's participating dental provider network.